Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Theory: Identifying and Estimating a Policy Effect in the Presence of Confounding Policies

 \begin{thm}(Less restrictive identification of the fuzzy difference-in-discontinuities estimator): If Assumptions 1 to 3 and 4' hold, then the fuzzy difference-in-discontinuities estimator $\tau_{O}^{FRD}$ defined in (\ref{fuzzdiff-disc}) identifies the average treatment effect, $ATE_O(t)$, in (\ref{LATE}). \end{thm} \begin{proof}[\textbf{Proof}] Note that under Assumption 4 (iii), $E[M_{ic}|X_{ic}=x]=P(M_{ic}=1|X_{ic}=x)= P(M_{ic}=1, O_{ic}=1|X_{ic}=x)+P(M_{ic}=1, O_{ic}=0|X_{ic}=x)$.
 Hence, $E[M_{ic}|X_{ic}=x]=P(M_{ic}=1|X_{ic}=x)= P(M_{ic}=1, O_{ic}=1|X_{ic}=x)$ given that $O_{ic}\geq M_{ic}$.
 Thus, $E[M_{ic}|X_{ic}=x]=P(M_{ic}=1|X_{ic}=x)= P(M_{ic}=1, O_{ic}=1|X_{ic}=x)=E[T_{ic}| X_{ic}=x]$.
 This implies that $\tilde{O}^+- \tilde{O}^-=\tilde{M}^+ -\tilde{M}^{-}$ is enough for Assumption 5 to be verified.

 \end{proof}

 The assumptions under which Theorem 2 holds are slightly less restrictive than those for Theorem 1.
 Moreover, and importantly, the restrictions $O_{ic}\geq M_{ic}$ and $\tilde{O}^+- \tilde{O}^-=\tilde{M}^+ -\tilde{M}^{-}$ are empirically testable.
-In our empirical application, these two relations together imply that the same proportion of individuals should change their participation in the treatment as a result of being older than 65.
+In our empirical application, these two relations together imply that the change in the participation probability in the treatments as a result of being older than 65 should be constant.
 The strict equality in Assumption 4' (iii) is still very strong (even though it is less restrictive than Assumption 5), as it means that in the case of strict inclusion, the difference on both sides of the cutoff should be similar (i.e. that $\tilde{O}^+-\tilde{M}^+= \tilde{O}^--\tilde{M}^{-}$).
 If there is selection on unobservables, the assumption may not hold.
 The following assumption provides another alternative to Assumption 5.

 \textbf{Assumption 5'.} The two non-mutually-exclusive treatments interact in an additive manner, i.e. $\tilde{Y}(1,1)-\tilde{Y}(0,1)=\tilde{Y}(1,0)-\tilde{Y}(0,0)$.